 Example 1: Te Ngaire Road

-Simple renovation updating paint to modern trends and fixing run down assets, can mage a huge difference to appearance and value of an asset.
+Simple renovations (e.g. updating paint to modern trends and fixing run-down assets) can mage a huge difference to appearance and value.

 You can see the investor has cleaned up and repaired a house that was in very poor condition.
 New kitchens, bathrooms and floor coverings, repainting, and making the house healthy and secure, increase the value.
 The key is to project the end value, and make sure you don't spend more than the house is worth.
 That's called over capitalising, and instead of getting instant equity, you get equity loss.